 About

-Michal Kapral, a senior editor at Captivate’s Canadian head office in Toronto, has been enjoying wine at home since way before he was of legal age.
-He spent a year writing wine reviews for Captivate in Canada, and now he’s thrilled to bring his unquenchable viniferous obsession to a North American audience.
-Kapral spent some time living in Italy as a teenager, further solidifying his appreciation for all things vino-related.
+Michal Kapral has been enjoying wine at home since way before he was of legal age.
+The editor-in-chief of Canadian Running magazine runs marathons to burn off all the calories he consumes on wine and cheese.
+Kapral spent some time living in Italy as a teenager, solidifying his appreciation for all things wine-related.
 In his days as a journalism student, he was likely one of the youngest – and poorest – subscribers to Wine Spectator magazine.
-In 1999, Kapral turned down a job at a winery to work at Captivate.
+In 1999, Kapral turned down a job at a winery to work at Captivate, where he spent 11 years as a news editor.

 Search